-Since the inspection in 2020, Phase H, located in the northeast sector of the landfill, has continued being filled uniformly with FGD by-product.
-The active surface of the FGD was generally observed to be mildly sloped (estimated at 1 to 2%) and appeared to be maintaining positive drainage for surface-water run-off.
-The height of the active surface was several feet above the level of the surrounding access road compared to the 2020 annual report.
+Since the inspection in 2021, Phase H, located in the northeast sector of the landfill, has continued being filled uniformly with FGD.
+During the 2022 inspection, the active surface of the FGD was generally observed to be mildly sloped (estimated at 1 to 2%) and appeared to be maintaining positive drainage for surface-water run-off.

-The liner system utilized in Phase H and currently under construction in Phase I consists of the following layers in descending order:
+The liner system utilized in Phase H and Phase I consisted of the following layers in descending order:

-- A minimum top protective layer of 18" to protect leachate collection layer; - A geonet composite leachate collection/drainage layer on the slopes and a 12-inch thick rounded gravel leachate collection layer on flatter sections around the leachate collection piping; - A 30-mil polyvinyl chloride (PVC) geomembrane; and - A reinforced geosynthetic clay liner overlying a prepared soil subgrade consisting of native soil materials including a top 6" minimum of "select subgrade" clay cushion layer.
+- A minimum top protective layer of 18" to protect the leachate collection layer; - A geonet composite leachate collection/drainage layer on the slopes and a 12-inch thick rounded gravel leachate collection layer on flatter sections around the leachate collection piping; - A 30-mil polyvinyl chloride (PVC) geomembrane; and - A reinforced geosynthetic clay liner (GCL) overlying a prepared soil subgrade consisting of native soil materials including a top 6" minimum of "select subgrade" clay cushion layer.